owtran8/SQL-Business-Analysis/README.md

 2. Subqueries and view creation
 3. CASE statements and NULL handling
 4. INNER JOIN and LEFT OUTER JOIN logic
-5. Aggregate functions (SUM, AVG, COUNT, SUMIF, COUNTIF, etc)
+5. Aggregate functions (SUM, AVG, COUNT, ETC)
 6. GROUP BY analysis and ORDER BY
 8. Percent difference and pricing impact analysis
 9. Identifying highest-value orders by combining discounted revenue with freight charges